So you have a question but can't see the answer? Please submit your question via this form.

 This could be a sign that the designated NFS mount for storing trails is out of space or PrivX does not have sufficient permission to write to that location.
 Please check the syslogs to debug the situation.

 This could happen if the file has been deleted or has been tampered with.
 In either case, there is nothing one can do about it.
 There is no backdoor by design.

-PrivX uses syslog functionality LOG_DAEMON to write audit events.
-By default, the audit events end up into the file /var/log/messages.
+Current version of PrivX uses syslog functionality LOG_DAEMON to write audit events.
+By default, the audit events end up in file /var/log/messages.
 PrivX 8 CEF will use LOCAL6 instead of the LOG_DAEMON.

 When using certificate-based authentication, the user identity is logged in the sshd logs on the target host.
 For example, when PrivX user ’superuser' logs in to target host as 'ec2-user’, /var/log/secure on target host logs it as follows:

 Sep 17 07:15:07 ip-172-31-49-149 sshd: Accepted publickey for ec2-user from 220.127.116.11 port 3403 ssh2: RSA-CERT ID firstname.lastname@example.org:43836 serial 1059239823051326577 (serial 1059239823051326577) CA RSA SHA256:OmlS4VhEqBoGpm9AzgSYrvOaGSJyfot3Zf2ANMoY9So